linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Kohler Case Assignment Review.md

  - But different standard for dissenting shareholders according to corporate law
 	- Model Business Corporation Act prescribes "fair value"
  - Fair value = "The value of the shares immediately before effectuation of the corporate action to which dissenter objects, excluding any appreciation or depreciation in anticipation of the corporate action."
-- MBCA was revised in 1999 to clarify that it does not incorporate discounts for [[Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation|lack of marketability]] or lack of control (i.e., essentially the "value to Kohler")
+- MBCA was revised in 1999 to clarify that it does not incorporate discounts for [lack of marketability](Week%207-%20Private,%20Family%20and%20Closely‐held%20Firms%20-Analysis%20and%20Valuation.md) or lack of control (i.e., essentially the "value to Kohler")
  - Trial was scheduled for April 2000 (but Wisconsin had not yet ratified the amendment)
 - There was ambiguity as to how the courts would decide

 ## EPILOGUE
- - On April 11, 2000, one day after the hearing started, [[Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation|Kohler Co]]. settled at a price of $135,000/share plus $5,000 to cover legal fees and $8,000 in interest expenses
+ - On April 11, 2000, one day after the hearing started, [Kohler Co](Week%207-%20Private,%20Family%20and%20Closely‐held%20Firms%20-Analysis%20and%20Valuation.md). settled at a price of $135,000/share plus $5,000 to cover legal fees and $8,000 in interest expenses
- - A separate lawsuit alleging [[Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation|Kohler Co]]. breached its fiduciary duties owed to shareholders was dismissed as part of the settlement
+ - A separate lawsuit alleging [Kohler Co](Week%207-%20Private,%20Family%20and%20Closely‐held%20Firms%20-Analysis%20and%20Valuation.md). breached its fiduciary duties owed to shareholders was dismissed as part of the settlement
  - In 2005, the IRS sued the estate of Frederic Kohler over estate taxes
 	- In this case, the relevant standard is FMV, so all discounts apply
 	- In 2006, a court ruled that the FMV of the shares was 48K per share
- - [[Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation|Kohler Co]]. has remained privately held by the Kohler family
+ - [Kohler Co](Week%207-%20Private,%20Family%20and%20Closely‐held%20Firms%20-Analysis%20and%20Valuation.md). has remained privately held by the Kohler family
 	- Its Executive Chairman is Herbert V. Kohler, Jr. and its President and CEO is now David Kohler (son of Herbert)

 ## A FEW TECHNICAL NOTES RE DISCOUNTING